900%Bonus

 Another hugely popular basketball market is betting on the total combined points scored during a game.
 You don’t need to predict the exact final tally.
 Just bet on whether the combined score will land over or under a line set by the bookmaker.

-LAL @ PHX Stake B.C.Game Ivibet GG.Bet Lunubet 20Bet
+LAL @ PHX B.C.Game Ivibet GG.Bet Lunubet 20Bet

 Over 224.5 Points 1.80 1.67 1.53 1.47 1.58